ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

 `VRTK/Examples/026_Controller_ForceHoldObject` shows how to automatically grab a sword to each controller and also prevents the swords from being dropped so they are permanently attached to the user's controllers.

 ---

+## Object Touch Auto Interact (VRTK_ObjectTouchAutoInteract)

+### Overview

+The Object Touch Auto Interact script allows grab or use interactions on an object to automatically happen upon touching the interactable object.

+### Inspector Parameters

+ * **Grab On Touch When:** Determines when a grab on touch should occur.
+ * **Regrab Delay:** After being ungrabbed, another auto grab on touch can only occur after this time.
+ * **Continuous Grab Check:** If this is checked then the grab on touch check will happen every frame and not only on the first touch of the object.
+ * **Use On Touch When:** Determines when a use on touch should occur.
+ * **Reuse Delay:** After being unused, another auto use on touch can only occur after this time.
+ * **Continuous Use Check:** If this is checked then the use on touch check will happen every frame and not only on the first touch of the object.
+ * **Interactable Object:** The interactable object that the auto interaction will occur on.
+If this is blank then the script must be on the same GameObject as the Interactable Object script.

+### Class Variables

+ * `public enum AutoInteractions` - Situation when auto interaction can occur.
+  * `Never` - Auto interaction can never occur on touch.
+  * `NoButtonHeld` - Auto interaction will occur on touch even if the specified interaction button is not held down.
+  * `ButtonHeld` - Auto interaction will only occur on touch if the specified interaction button is held down.

+---